-Taking a walk with your kids around the neighbourhood or down to the park instead of driving can help them get more opportunities to enhance their gross motor skills.
+Taking a walk with your kids around the neighborhood or down to the park instead of taking the car can help them get more opportunities to enhance their gross motor skills.
 Try giving them some instruction when walking to add variety, such as marching or skipping.

 An obstacle course may be time-consuming, but it will also be rewarding!
 Kids love obstacle courses & they are one of the best ways to strengthen gross motor skills in a child.
 Try putting together an obstacle course with whatever you can find.
 Creating an obstacle course can be in the backyard with some random toys or items, maybe even with just some rocks or around some bushes.

 Have them practice some animal’s movements or mimic some movements from above, such as balancing on one leg or jumping forward.
 Creating a course will be a stimulating activity that will encourage movement repeatedly with ever-evolving opportunities to change the course structure.
 Encouraging your child to make up part of the obstacle course can make this gross motor development activity more motivating.

 If you have a swimming pool or trampoline, these are also useful tools to encourage movement.
 With a flotation device, support them inside the water to outstretch the arms and kick in the water.
 A trampoline will help as the body moves, twisting and turning, utilising the torso, arms, and legs.
 It is an excellent tool for targeting those key areas.